 Note: When programming a RAM address, you have to enter the bank number before the four-digit RAM address.
-In the Type A model, the bank number is 1; in the Type B model, it is 2.
-For example, to program RAM address 4044 in the Type B model using Function 95, you have to input 24044.
+In this model it is always 2.
+For example, to program RAM address 4044 using Function 95, you have to input 24044.